discordjs/guide/guide/additional-info/async-await.md

 });
 ```

-This is an special form of resolving mutiple Promises because we use the `.then()` callback to chain resolving Promises with each other and if one of the Promises gets rejected the `.catch()` does fire.
+In this piece of code we [chain resolve](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then#Chaining) Promises with each other and if one of the Promises gets rejected the function we passed to `.catch()` get called.
 So let's look how the same code would look with async/await.

 ```js
 client.on('message', async message => {